• Articles

 • Global Reach: With data centers located worldwide, AWS ensures low-latency access and data residency compliance in different regions.
 This global presence is essential for businesses operating internationally.

-• Real-World Applications: AWS is trusted by numerous companies, from startups to enterprises, in various industries.
+• Real-World Applications: IT is trusted by numerous companies, from startups to enterprises, in various industries.
 It has demonstrated its capability to host a wide range of applications, including websites, mobile apps, and complex enterprise solutions.

 Learn more about AWS benefits and drawbacks.